Temperature of McVittie Black Holes in Cavities: Introduction

 \section{Introduction}

-In previous work\cite{Abdusattar:2022bpg}, we investigated the thermodynamics of the McVittie black hole.
-Found in 1933, the McVittie black hole\cite{McVittie:1933zz,Faraoni:2007es,Kaloper:2010ec,Nandra:2011ug,Faraoni:2012gz} can be regarded as a black hole embedded in the spatially flat Friedmann-Robertson-Walker universe, which is similar to the de Sitter black hole.
+In previous work\cite{Abdusattar:2022bpg}, we investigated the thermodynamics of the McVittie black hole and found a Hawking-Page like phase transition.
+Found in 1933, the McVittie black hole or cosmological black hole\cite{McVittie:1933zz,Faraoni:2007es,Kaloper:2010ec,Nandra:2011ug,Faraoni:2012gz} can be regarded as a black hole embedded in the spatially flat Friedmann-Robertson-Walker universe, which is similar to the de Sitter black hole.
 Like the de Sitter black hole, McVittie black hole has two horizons, the black hole horizon and the cosmological horizon, both of which can evaporate with different temperature.
-One can treat the two horizons as two separate thermodynamic systems, establish the first law of thermodynamics and so on for the two horizons respectively.
+One can treat the two horizons as two separate thermodynamic systems, establish the first law of thermodynamics, equation of state, etc. for the two horizons respectively.
 However, the two temperatures are not equal, so the McVittie black hole is not in the equilibrium state.